Tarsiciosh/EssentialFeed/NOTES.md

 [load more items on will display LoadMoreCell]
 - in test_loadMoreActions_requestMoreFromLoader
 - add another assertion of loadMoreCallCount to be 1 after simulating load more action
-- "Expected no request while loading more"
+- "Expected no request while loading more" TF
 - in LoadMoreCellController: ... willDisplay
 - guard !cell.isLoading else { return } (remove cell parameter name TF never set it to isLoading
 - in FeedViewAdapter: add typealias LoadMorePresentationAdapter ...
 Paginated<FeedIamge> ..
 FeedViewAdapter
-- let loadMoreAdpater = LoadMorePresentationAdapter(loader: viewModel.loadMore) but the adapter spect in the loader
+- let loadMoreAdpater = LoadMorePresentationAdapter(loader: viewModel.loadMore)
+- loadMoreAdpater.presenter = LoadResourcePresenter(resourceView: self ... )
-- param a closure that returns a AnyPublisher
+- but the loader expected in the adapter is a closure that returns an AnyPublisher
 - (we need to bridge the closure into the Combine world)
 - in CombineHelpers: (at the top) public extension Paginated {
     var loadMorePublisher: (() -> AnyPublisher<Self, Error>)? {
-        guard let loadMore: self else { return nil }
+        guard let loadMore = self.loadMore else { return nil }

         return {
             Deferred {